-ASHEVILLE, N.C. — A holiday tradition that goes back more than 120 years, Christmas at Biltmore transforms Asheville’s most famous address into an unforgettable yuletide destination.
+ASHEVILLE, N.C. — A holiday tradition dating back 125 years will be celebrated this year when Christmas at Biltmore transforms Asheville’s most famous address into an unforgettable Yuletide destination.

-Children ages 9 and under are admitted free year-round with a paying adult.
+Children ages 9 and younger are admitted free year-round with a paying adult.